 Review the financial statements of the Corporation before they are approved under section 178 of the Act.

-The Corporation shall send the public accountant notice of any meeting of the audit committee and public accountant entitled to attend the meeting at the expense of the Corporation and be heard, and shall attend every meeting of the audit committee if requested to do so by one of its members.
+The Corporation shall send the public accountant notice of any meeting of the finance and audit committee and the public accountant entitled to attend the meeting at the expense of the Corporation and be heard.
+The public accountant shall attend every meeting of the finance and audit committee if requested to do so by one of its members.

-The public accountant or a member of the audit committee may call a meeting of the committee.
+The public accountant or a member of the finance and audit committee may call a meeting of the committee.

 SECTION 7 - OFFICERS